codinasion-archive/codinasion-programme/CONTRIBUTING.md

 #### Add Content

-- Add Answer
 - Add or modify programme file (.py, .c, .cpp, etc) in corresponding folder.

 ### Commit your update

 Commit the changes once you are happy with them.

-Once your changes are ready, don't forget to [self-review](https://github.com/codinasion/codinasion/blob/master/contributing/self-review.md) to speed up the review process:zap:.
+Once your changes are ready, don't forget to [self-review](https://github.com/codinasion/codinasion/blob/master/contributing/self-review.md) to speed up the review process :zap:

 ### Pull Request